- Publications and resources

 If you need to discuss your application or require help in completing this application, please call the Aviation Industry Approval and Permissions Issue section of the Client Services Centre or email us directly at firstname.lastname@example.org.

 Receipt of your application will be acknowledged by CASA through email.
 The criteria for renewal of an AOC are the same as for initial issue.

 CASA will assess your application and provide a written advice if there are deficiencies or if additional information is required.
 If there is a delay in the receipt of your application or if the application is incomplete, CASA is unable to guarantee completion of your assessment and issue of a new AOC prior to the expiry date of your current AOC.

 Step 3 – Certificate Issue

-If approved, your AOC will be emailed or faxed to you on the day of approval and the original forwarded by mail.
+If approved, your AOC will be emailed to you on the day of approval, or the next business day, and the original forwarded by mail.

 If not approved, you will receive a Notice of Refusal containing advice on your rights to appeal CASA's decision and the time limits for seeking review in the Administrative Appeals Tribunal (AAT).

 CASA will also reconcile the actual hours against the estimated hours for the assessment and will include in the mail either a refund or any invoice to cover additional costs.

 If you are carrying passengers for hire or reward to or from Australia or within Australia, you are required to have satisfactory Carriers Liability Insurance.

 For more information you may contact the Carriers Liability Insurance.